YeonSphere/Nexus/README.md

 The repository is structured as follows:

-- `src`: Contains the source code for the Nexus Browser implementation.
+- `lib`: Contains the source code for the Nexus Browser implementation.
+- `frontend`: Contains the Flutter frontend code.
-- `dist`: Contains the compiled JavaScript files.
+- `backend`: Contains the Elixir backend code.
-- `resources`: Contains various resource files used by the browser.
+- `assets`: Contains various resource files used by the browser.
-- `webpack.renderer.config.js`: Webpack configuration for the renderer process.
-- `package.json`: Defines the project dependencies and scripts.
-- `tsconfig.json`: TypeScript configuration file.
-- `.eslintrc`: ESLint configuration for code linting.
-- `LICENSE`: Contains the license agreement for the Nexus Browser.
-- `README.md`: This file, containing project information.
+- [README.md](README.md): This file, containing project information.

 ## Building

 To build Nexus Browser:

-1. Ensure you have Node.js and npm installed.
+1. Ensure you have Flutter and Elixir installed.
 2. Clone the repository: `git clone https://github.com/YeonSphere/Nexus.git`
 3. Navigate to the project directory: `cd Nexus`
-4. Install dependencies: `npm install`
+4. For the frontend, navigate to the `frontend` directory and install dependencies: `cd frontend && flutter pub get`
+5. For the backend, navigate to the `backend` directory and install dependencies: `cd backend && mix deps.get`
-5. Build the project: `npm run build`
+6. Build the project:
+   - For Flutter: `flutter build`
+   - For Elixir: `mix phx.server`

 ## Contributing and Usage